No flood of extremist returnees to Canada expected, federal report says

-OTTAWA — A federal report says there has been no surge of extremist travellers returning to Canada, despite the overseas setbacks suffered by militant forces in Iraq and Syria.
+OTTAWA — There has been no surge of extremist travellers returning to Canada, despite the overseas setbacks suffered by militant forces in Iraq and Syria, a new federal report says.

-The annual report on the terrorist threat to Canada says no such wave is expected because many potential returnees lack valid travel documents, find themselves on a no-fly list or fear being arrested on Canadian soil.
+The annual report on the terrorist threat to Canada says a wave of returnees is not expected because many who have gone abroad now lack valid travel documents, find themselves on a no-fly list or fear being arrested on Canadian soil.

-Others want to continue helping extremist groups abroad, have been captured or have died.
+Others want to stay and continue helping extremist groups, have been captured or have died.

 As members of the Islamic State of Iraq and the Levant scatter, the Liberal government has come under pressure to explain what it’s doing to contain any threat from foreign fighters returning to Canada.

-The report says some 190 people with connections to Canada are suspected of terrorist activity abroad and, of these, about 60 have returned — numbers that have remained static for several months.
+The report says some 190 people with connections to Canada are suspected of terrorist activity abroad and, in addition, approximately another 60 have returned — numbers that have remained static over the last three years.

 The activities of these Canadians in various countries could involve front-line fighting, training, logistical support, fundraising or studying at extremist-influenced schools.

-A “relatively small number” of the 60 people have returned from Turkey, Iraq or Syria, the report says.
+A “relatively small number” of the 60 people have returned from Turkey, Iraq or Syria, the report says, without providing more details.

 The Conservatives have peppered the government with questions in the House of Commons about ensuring the safety of Canadians — accusing the Liberals of welcoming returnees with open arms.